ATTORNEYS

 Sarah Span

-Sarah represents clients in sophisticated Family Law matters involving high-asset marital estates, complex property and business valuations, challenging income analyses, significant parenting disputes, and the negotiation and litigation of prenuptial and postnuptial agreements.
+Sarah represents clients in sophisticated Family Law matters involving high-asset marital estates, complex property and business valuations, challenging income analyses, significant parenting disputes, and litigation of prenuptial and postnuptial agreements.
 While she is highly skilled in navigating complicated legal and financial issues, Sarah brings the same level of dedication and care to every case—no matter its size or complexity.

 A strategic and attentive advocate, Sarah guides her clients through each stage of their case with clarity and purpose.
 She prioritizes helping clients make informed, carefully considered decisions and is adept at managing even the most difficult family-law conflicts.
-Because resolution looks different for every client, Sarah takes the time to listen deeply, understand their needs and goals, and develop a personalized, outcome-focused strategy.
+Because resolution looks different for every client, Sarah takes the time to listen deeply, understand each client’s needs and goals, and develop a personalized, outcome-focused strategy.
 She encourages out-of-court settlement whenever possible and is known for her ability to work collaboratively with clients and opposing counsel to craft creative, forward-thinking solutions.

 At Neiley & Morris, we understand that family relationships form the foundation of individual well-being and long-term success.
 With this in mind, we devote ourselves fully to our clients and deliver legal services rooted in excellence, integrity, and unwavering commitment.